 Average Weather in Adana Turkey

-In Adana, the temperature typically varies from 41°F to 94°F over the course of the year, and is rarely below 33°F or above 98°F.
+In Adana, the summers are long, hot, muggy, dry, and clear and the winters are cold, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 41°F to 94°F and is rarely below 33°F or above 98°F.

 The hot season lasts for 4.0 months, from June 7 to October 6, with an average daily high temperature above 87°F. The hottest day of the year is August 12, with an average high of 94°F and low of 75°F.

 The cool season lasts for 3.4 months, from December 1 to March 12, with an average daily high temperature below 65°F. The coldest day of the year is January 23, with an average low of 41°F and high of 58°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.